-At the top of the list, WhatsApp is the favourite communication platform in Kenya, with YouTube and Facebook
+At the top of the list, WhatsApp is the favourite communication platform in Kenya, with YouTube and Facebook close behind.
+A key development is the uptake in visual content consumed from social media users has become highly popular.

-As a marketer- where is the most impactful place to create awareness for your brand?
+As a marketer- where is the most

-The graph on the next page from the We Are Social report shows that ads on social media and television are ideal for Kenyan markets.
-Social ads especially provide a great way for marketers to advertise their brand or product via niche targeting and affordable costs.
+impactful place to create awareness for your brand?
+The below graph from the We Are Social report shows that ads in Social Media and Television are ideal for Kenyan markets.
+Social Ads especially provide a great way for marketers to advertise their brand or product via niche targeting and affordable costs.